Faycal Rherras

 Faycal Rherras (born 7 April 1993) is a professional footballer who plays full-back.
-Born in Belgium, he represents Morocco at international level.
+Born in Belgium, he represented Morocco at international level.

 Club career

 Rherras signed for Heart of Midlothian in June 2016.
 He scored his first goal for the club in a 3–3 draw with Inverness Caledonian Thistle on 29 October 2016.
 Rherras was released by Hearts during May 2017, then signed for KV Mechelen.
 He returned to Scottish football in January 2018, signing on loan for Hibernian.

 On 15 July 2019, Rherras signed a two-year contract with Qarabağ FK.
 On 22 June 2020, Qarabağ announced that Rherras had left the club.

-After a spell in Morocco, Rherras signed for 1,5 years with Levski Sofia in Bulgaria.
+After a spell in Morocco, Rherras signed for 1.5 years with Levski Sofia in Bulgaria.

 International career

 He played for the Morocco national football team in a friendly match with Albania in August 2016, which ended in a goalless draw.